nailgun/unpushed/README.txt

 alerted at the end of each day about any uncommitted changes sitting around on my system.

-Thus was born this "unpushed" script: using either your system *locate(1)* command or by walking a filesystem tree on its own, it will find version controlled directories and print a report on the standard output about any uncommitted changes still sitting on your drive.
+Thus was born this "uncommitted" script: using either your system *locate(1)* command or by walking a filesystem tree on its own, it will find version controlled directories and print a report on the standard output about any uncommitted changes still sitting on your drive.
 By